jfalcou/eve/README.md

 ## Bibliographic References

-If you want to refers to EVE, you can currently use those papers (by order of preference in citation).
+If you want to refer to EVE, you can currently use those papers (by order of preference in citation).
 A new, more up-to-date EVE specific journal paper is in the work atm.

  - **Modern Generative Programming for Optimizing Small Matrix-Vector Multiplication**, Jules Penuchot, Joel Falcou, Amal Khabou in *HPCS 2018*